 CITY AS PILGRIMAGE (continued…) East: Sunrise, the highway to the book I would set out, down the four steps cement steps of Mrs. Shevlin’s house where we rented our apartment, cross the little cement patio, turn left.
 Pass the stoop where Loretta sometimes stood, the Polish girl next door, innocent slinky and pretty and sad with acne.
 Pass the ever-open Italian social and athletic club where old men, never … Read more Robert Kelly on Brooklyn (2)

 CITY AS PILGRIMAGE by Robert Kelly You don’t live in a city.
 You live across it.
 Or athwart it, or through it.
 You live through a city, and the routes of your travel are mapped by your own compulsions, infatuations, dreads.
 Your sense of identity, your sense of the task that lies before you, your work, the enterprise that the city will shape.
-Your whole nature inscribes a Milky … Read more Robert Kelly on Brooklyn (1)
+Your whole nature … Read more Robert Kelly on Brooklyn (1)